AcademySoftwareFoundation/tac/tools/collaboration.md

 ## Committee Management

 Hosted projects and working groups will have a primary committee set up in PCC.
-Larger hosted projects and working groups may have subcommittees or groups (for example, Zowe has 'squads').
+Larger hosted projects and working groups may have subcommittees or groups.
 The naming convention for committees and PCC Committee Type will be as follows.

 |Name|PCC Committee Type|Description|
 |---|---|---|